 In the context of computing, a Trojan horse, also known as a trojan, is a piece of malware which seems to perform a certain action but in fact performs another, such as transmitting a computer virus.
 Trojans are notorious for their use in the installation of unwanted programs.

 A computer worm is a self-replicating computer program.
 It uses a network to send copies of itself to other computers and it may do so without any user interaction.
 Unlike a virus, it does not need to attach itself to an existing program.
 Worms almost always cause harm to networks, if only by consuming bandwidth, whereas viruses almost always corrupt or modify files on a targeted computer.

 What is a server?

-In tech lingo a server is a computer that serves many things to user, or client machines.
-A server may only do a few things or it may handle many responsibilities such as email service, backup service, remote access and more.
+In tech lingo a server is a computer that serves many things to “user”, or “client” machines.
+A server may only do a few things, or it may handle many responsibilities such as email service, backup service, remote access and more.
 Everything a server does is called a service.
 Services are used by other computers that are called clients.
 The relationship between the client and the server is called a client-server relationship.
 Usually, servers are specially made to be more powerful and reliable, and they are more expensive than normal computers.
-Sometimes, servers can be clustered, which means that lots of servers work together to do one service.
+Sometimes, servers can be clustered, which means that a lot of servers work together to do one service.

 What is a hard drive?

 A hard drive is a rigid-disk drive, although it is probably never referred to as such.
 By way of comparison, a so-called “floppy” disk has a disc that is flexible.
 Originally, the term “hard” was temporary slang, substituting “hard” for “rigid”, before these drives had an established and universally-agreed-upon name.